 Right now, renewable diesel fuel is not widely available, mainly used in the west coast states of Washington, Oregon, and California.
 But, plants are under construction and the demand and need for this cleaner-burning fuel is present.

 “Quite a few plants are currently under construction and we expect traditional refiners to also start producing this fuel.
 Still, as the largest producer in the U.S., the Renewable Energy Group describes this extra capacity is ‘like water in a desert’ as supply is so short of demand currently,” Fitz noted.

-Lokey of Sunshine Biofuels believes that renewable diesel will eventually replace biodiesel.
+Lokey of Sunshine Biofuels believes that renewable diesel fuel will eventually replace biodiesel.

-And, while domestic production is increasing, McCormick of NREL noted that for it to become much more widespread will require the development of a much larger resource of fats and oils feedstocks.
+And, while domestic production is increasing, McCormick of NREL noted that for renewable diesel to become much more widespread will require the development of a much larger resource of fats and oils feedstocks.

 Originally posted on Work Truck Online